Dmccullor/Election_Analysis/README.md

 Just as before, change the words within quotes to the file that sould be written to and its parent folder.
 Once these changes are made, the script will be ready to run a thorough analysis and audit of any election.

-# Project Update: Ranked-Choice Election Analysis
+## Project Update: Ranked-Choice Election Analysis

 I have reworked the code in a separate file titled "RCpoll.py," which writes the election results to a separate text file: "rc_election_analysis.txt".

 The procedure for ranked-choice voting can be found <a href="https://ballotpedia.org/Ranked-choice_voting_(RCV)" target="_blank">here</a>.

-A random second and third choice candidate was generated randomly for each ballot based on the ballot’s ID number.
+A random second and third choice candidate was generated randomly for each ballot based on the ballot's ID number.
 The new reference .csv was compiled in Pandas, so that it could be read into the reworked election analysis python file.

 Ranked-choice voting operates most effectively in primaries with many candidates, but the logic is implemented to run as many candidates as necessary.
 In this particular case, there are only 3 to choose from and the winner won a clear majority of the vote at 73.8%.
 The results are unchanged, but had the vote distribution been different, the rounds would continue until a plurality (50%+) is reached.